rust-console/gba/book/src/01-limitations/02-fixed_only.md

 # Fixed Only

 In addition to not having the standard library available, we don't even have a floating point unit available!
-We can't do floating pont math in hardware!
+We can't do floating point math in hardware!
 We could still do floating point math as software computations if we wanted, but that's a slow, slow thing to do.